Bank of America Transfer Partners: What You Need to Know in June 2026

 When you dine at eligible restaurants and pay with an eligible Sapphire Reserve card, the CSR dining credits post automatically on your Chase account.
 You receive up to $150 from January through June and another $150 from July through December.
 Note that if your bill exceeds $150, the remaining balance will be charged to your card as normal.

 One of the more practical perks of the CSR dining credit is how little setup it requires.
 No enrollment, no activation, and no OpenTable reservation needed.
+You do not need to book through Exclusive Tables or OpenTable to earn the credit.
+Just dine in and pay with your Sapphire Reserve card.
 Statement credits typically post within 3 business days, though they can take up to 4 weeks.
 The transaction must be processed directly by the restaurant in order for the dining credit to apply.

 Portland's 10 participating restaurants span diverse cuisines from Japanese to Mediterranean.
 The one eligible restaurant in Carlton specializes in farm-to-table menu items.